-Catalyzing Change: CI's New Role in the GEF Small Grants Programme 2.0
+Catalyzing Change: CI's New Role in the GEF Small Grants Program

 December 20, 2024

-At Conservation International (CI), we stand at the intersection of global policy and local action, weaving together the threads of biodiversity conservation, sustainable development, and community collaboration.
-Our journey has always been one of partnership and perseverance; and now we look forward to making further progress on this path by serving as an Implementing Agency for the Global Environment Facility’s (GEF’s) Small Grants Programme (SGP 2.0).
+At Conservation International (CI), we have worked to secure the essential resources and benefits provided by the environment for the betterment of humanity.
+Through our work, we have looked towards sustainable partnerships and the supportive threads of community collaboration.
+That is why we look forward to making further progress on this path by serving as an Implementing Agency for the expanded Global Environment Facility’s (GEF’s) Small Grants Program (SGP) alongside the Food and Agriculture Organization (FAO) and the United Nations Development Programme (UNDP).

-The SGP’s mission aligns seamlessly with our philosophy: to bring together diverse stakeholders, such as civil society and Indigenous Peoples and local communities (IP&LCs), to address pressing environmental challenges.
-For us, this is not just about funding projects—it’s about catalyzing transformations, building capacities, and creating resilient systems that endure beyond the life of a grant.
+The SGP’s mission aligns with the philosophy of CI; to bring together diverse stakeholders, from civil society, to Indigenous people and local communities, to addressing pressing environmental challenges.
+For CI, this is not just only funding projects, but about catalyzing transformations, building capacities, and creating resilient systems that endure beyond the life of a grant.

 Building on a Legacy of Impact: CEPF’s Role

-CEPF’s well-established grant-making model emphasizes transparency, inclusivity, and efficiency, and will be one delivery mechanism of SGP 2.0.
+CEPF’s well-established grant-making model emphasizes transparency, inclusivity, and efficiency, and will be one delivery mechanism of our new expanision in SGP.

-Here’s how CEPF will support and enhance SGP 2.0:
+Here’s how CI and CEPF will support and enhance SGP:

 Biodiversity Hotspot Synergies: